What Is a Dental Crown?

 Your dental crown may help reduce sensitivity, especially on a damaged tooth where the dentin is exposed.
 The dentin is the softer material that houses your tooth’s roots and nerves.
 A crown covers those sensitive areas, providing much needed relief!

-If you are looking for a dental crown in Naples, FL, Drs.
-Childs and Childs are experienced, gentle dentists that take great pride in providing the families in Naples, FL with exceptional dentistry.
+Contact our Dental Office If you are looking for a dental crown in Naples, FL.
+Dr. Andrew Haidet is an experienced, gentle dentist that takes great pride in providing the families in Naples, FL with exceptional dentistry.
 We use the highest quality materials and provide the personalized care that you and your family deserve.

 Contact us to schedule your next dental appointment or to learn more about dental crowns and how they can protect your smile!